orientechnologies/orientdb-docs/Graph-Database-Tinkerpop.md

 System.out.println("Created edge: " + lucaKnowsMarko.getId());
 ```

+If you're interested on optimizing creation of edges by concurrent threads/clients, look at [Concurrency on adding edges](Concurrency.md#concurrency-on-adding-edges).

 ## Retrieve all the Vertices

 To retrieve all the vertices use the `getVertices()` method: